pc-m/xm/README.md

 ## Overview

-xm is a simple command line tool I use to do various actions when working on XiVO on a remote server.
+xm is a simple command line tool I use to do various actions when developing XiVO on a remote server.

 This tool is 100% XiVO specific.